ridika-2004/HealthEd/README.md

   - Save and retrieve workshop details from files.
   - Append, edit, and delete records efficiently.

+- **Feedback:**
+  - Allows users to provide feedback for the workshops
+  - View feedback provided by others.

 ## Technology Stack

 - **Programming Language:** Java